-Would you like to learn how to more effectively use public relations to build your business and raise awareness about your brand?
+Would you like to learn how to use public relations to build your business and raise awareness about your brand more effectively?
 Let’s take a look at everything you need to know about PR.

 What Is Public Relations?

-In order to eventually use public relations successfully, you must first have a basic understanding of what PR is.
-Public relations is a strategic process of communication used by individuals, businesses and organizations to create a positive relationship with the public.
+To eventually use public relations successfully, you must first have a basic understanding of what PR is.
+Public relations is a strategic communication process used by individuals, businesses, and organizations to create a positive relationship with the public.

-A public relations specialist’s goal is to maintain a strong relationship and positive image with a target market.
-This is accomplished using a communication plan that encompasses media and other direct and indirect mediums.
+A public relations specialist aims to maintain a strong relationship and positive image with a target market.
+This is accomplished using a communication plan encompassing media and other direct and indirect mediums.

 Types of PR